dcao/website/content/posts/new-blog.md

 ---

 Back in ye olde days, I managed to get a website for myself running on Github Pages.
-I thought it was the shit: full-spread images with parallax scrolling, a persistent navbar up top, Bootstrap thrown over the whole thing, the works.
+I thought it was so cool: full-spread images with parallax scrolling, a persistent navbar up top, Bootstrap thrown over the whole thing, the works.